Since 1867 the Taibi family has been growing olives and making olive oil in their estate in Agrigento, Sicily

 ✦ It is great for dipping as well as for most dishes typically paired with red wines such as red sauces, pasta, legume soups, rich salads, and roasted meats.

-✦ Olio Taibi Nocellara has been included in the list of “Best Olive Oils In The World” by Italian olive oil professional association Mastri Oleari, as well as in the “Great Olive Oils of The World” list by acclaimed olive oil advocate and best-seller author Tom Mueller.
+✦ Olio Taibi Nocellara has won the Gold Award at NYIOOC, the world's largest and most important olive oil competition, and has been included in the “Great Olive Oils of The World” list by acclaimed olive oil advocate and best-seller author Tom Mueller.

 Agrigento has one of the most magnificent and best-preserved archeological sites in the world.
 Here olive trees have thrived for thousands of years.
 The Valley of the Temples of Agrigento is a UNESCO World Heritage Site.